spammenotinoz/uc2/README.md

 #### 4. Connect to Hosted DB

-Open up your repository for your hosted instance of ChatLabs.
+Open up your repository for your hosted instance of Ultimate Chat.

 In the 1st migration file `supabase/migrations/20240108234540_setup.sql` you will need to replace 2 values with the values you got above:

 - `project_url` (line 53): Use the `Project URL` value from above
 - `service_role_key` (line 54): Use the `Service role key` value from above

-Now, open a terminal in the root directory of your local ChatLabs repository.
+Now, open a terminal in the root directory of your local Ultimate Chat repository.
 We will execute a few commands here.

 Login to Supabase by running: